 (i) On the day of the election, online voting can happen during the window of the actual election hours.

 (j) A person should be allowed to vote only once.

-Once his/her vote is cast through the online method, his/her account should be locked until the next elections come.
+Once his/her Vote is cast through the online method, his/her account should be locked until the next elections come.

-In order to develop this concept further, we need to have a lot of brainstorming and planning sessions between:
+To develop this concept further, we need to have a lot of brainstorming and planning sessions between:

 (a) Government bodies